hercules-team/augeasfacter/README.md

 Using outside of Puppet
 ------------------------

 This plugin does not strictly depend on Puppet.
-If you want to use it outside of Puppet, simply use `/etc/augeasfacter.conf` as the configuration file for new facts.
+If you want to use it outside of Puppet, simply use `/etc/augeasfacter.conf` (or the value of the `AUGEASFACTER_CONF` environment variable) as the configuration file for new facts.

 Using in Puppet